 This may surprise you if you did not already know, but studies have shown that females are typically better investors than males.
 Mostly, it has to do with the way we are wired and how we respond to events.
 Barclays Wealth and Ledbury Research are the authors of this study that explains why women are better investors.
 We are able to make more money in the market because we don’t take on as much risk.

 Think about it, remember the kid in school that used to jump off the side of the playground wall?
 Or how about the little boy who always took any dare to eat random stuff?
 Does that sound smart to you?
 It’s pretty risky to eat the old bologna that’s been on the sidewalk for 2 summers but boys will do it because they like to take risks.
+Remember the guy who created Napster?
+Before he took the risk to start a music sharing program, people were buying and selling their CDs online to make money.
 Women are more likely to take calculated risks.
 Calculated is the key word.
 The study concludes that “Women were more likely than men to have a greater desire for self-control.”
 That makes sense to me.

 So how can you use this to your advantage?
 Here are a few ways you can make money in the stock market by taking calculated risks.